jxskiss/gopkg/README.md

 1. `perf/bbp` provides efficient byte buffer pools with anti-memory-waste protection.

-1. `perf/fastrand` exported a set of pseudo-random generator methods wrapped around the fastrand function from the Go runtime.
-There is a generator per-M (physical thread), thus it doesn't need to do synchronization when generate random sequence, which makes it very scalable.

 1. `perf/gopool` is a fork of `github.com/bytedance/gopkg/util/gopool`
    with opinionated changes.
    It's a high-performance goroutine pool which aims to reuse goroutines